radixdlt/olympia-node/radixdlt-core/docs/api-info.md

 ## New Organization of APIs

  The general approach to the API organization is based on the following considerations:
-- Reduce number of endpoints to minimum
-- All JSON RPC methods are grouped into two sets - Read-Only (R/O) methods and Read/Write (R/W) methods
+- All existing JSON RPC methods are grouped into two sets - Read-Only (R/O) methods and Read/Write (R/W) methods
-- Two main JSON-RPC endpoints: `/archive` (former `/api`) and `/system`
+- All methods are spread across three endpoints:
+  - `/archive` (former `/rpc`) - client API, which can be configured to provide all or only R/O methods (see below).
+  - `/system` supports new methods (see below) which provide same information as available today via all `/system/*` and most `/node/*` endpoints
+  - `/node` supports R/W methods from existing JSON RPC methods and one new method to sign transactions using validator own private key (see below)
-- The `/system` endpoint is expected to be protected by firewall and/or require authentication/etc.
+- The `/system` and `/node` endpoint is expected to be protected by firewall and/or require authentication/etc.
   (same requirements/setup as we have today)
-- The `/system` endpoint is always enabled
+- The `/system` endpoint is enabled by default but can be disabled with configuration options
+- The `/node` endpoint is disabled by default but can be enabled with configuration options
 - The `/archive` endpoint can be configured into one of the following states:
   - Disabled (default) - no methods are exposed and attempt to access `/archive` may return 404
-  - Read-Only archive - `/archive` endpoint is enabled, but only subset of APIs are available (see below)
+  - R/O archive - `/archive` endpoint is enabled, but only R/O methods are supported
-  - Full - `/archive` endpoint provides the same set of APIs as `/system`
+  - R/W archive - `/archive` endpoint is enabled and both, R/O and R/W methods are supported

 ### REST APIs

-Majority of the REST APIs are removed or replaced with JSON-RPC counterparts.
+Majority of the REST APIs are replaced with JSON-RPC counterparts.
 Remaining and new REST endpoints:

 Path | Method | Description
  | --- | --- | --- |